Giulia Priora

 • “The ECJ Ruling in Allposters v Pictoright: A Comment on the Narrow Interpretation on the Exhaustion Rule” (2015) RGNUL Financial & Mercantile Law Review 5 (with Ishupal Singh Kang)

-• Lei da Propriedade Intelectual
+• Direito da Propriedade Intelectual

-• Direitos de Autor
+• Direito de Autor

-Serviço de Assistência a Aluno/as:
+Serviço de Assistência a Alunos/as:

 Inscrições por e-mail.